GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 1. Always embed help text directly into the constraints themselves for interpolation into SARIF results, in the `message` field or some other SARIF element, by use of a mandatory Metaschema property in each constraint.

-1. Allow for Metaschema properties to optionally define a URL for help information, text for help information without formatting, and/or formatted Markdown text for help information to interpolate into SARIF results.
+1. Allow for Metaschema properties to optionally define a URL for help information, text for help information without formatting, and/or formatted Markdown text (conformant with the [CommonMark specification, as required by the Metaschema specification](https://pages.nist.gov/metaschema/specification/datatypes/#markup-data-types)) for help information to interpolate into SARIF results.
 Require one, some, or all of these properties in a constraint style guide per [GSA/fedramp-automation#675](https://github.com/GSA/fedramp-automation/issues/675).

 1. Always embed a new custom Metaschema assembly, `help`, with its own custom nested fields and flags, and enhance Metaschema specification and tools to interpolate that data into SARIF results.